atticoos/jekyll-portfolio/src/_posts/2015-07-02-twitter-digits-angularjs.md

 seo_description: angular-digits is an AngularJS wrapper for Twitter Fabric's Digits sdk
 ---

-Twitter recently came out with their web version of [Digits](digits 'Twitter fabric digits').
+Twitter recently came out with their web version of <a href="https://get.fabric.io/digits" title="Twitter fabric digits" target="_blank">Digits</a>.
 It provides a nice way to authenticate with applications with what is traditionally known as two-step authentication, but it becomes more of a primary authentication in how they've targetted it.

 ![twitter digits signin flow](/dist/images/blog/twitter-digits/signin-dialog.png)

 ## angular-digits

-[angular-digits](angular-digits, 'angular-digits on Github') provides an integration of [Digits](digits 'Twitter fabric digits') with AngularJS.
+<a href="https://github.com/ajwhite/angular-digits" title="angular-digits on Github" target="_blank">angular-digits</a> provides an integration of <a href="https://get.fabric.io/digits" title="Twitter fabric digits" target="_blank">Digits</a> with AngularJS.
 It brings the asynchronous event sinto the digiest cycle context, but it also provides a handful of utility on top of what is otherwise a pretty raw interface.

 ## Example Usage